Skip to content

 Armed Forces

-The Chartanian Princely Defence Force (CPDF) is the armed forces of the Principality of Chartania — a small, mechanized, territorial-defence force sized for the protection of Chartanian soil and the international quarter rather than for power projection.
-The CPDF is conscript-heavy, equipped principally with late-Continental-Wars-era systems with selective modernisation, and oriented operationally around the defence of the eastern frontier and the coastal approaches.
+The Chartanian Princely Defence Force (CPDF) is the armed forces of the Principality of Chartania — a small, mechanized, conscript-heavy territorial-defence force sized for the protection of Chartanian soil and the international quarter rather than for power projection.
+The CPDF is equipped principally with late-Continental-Wars-era systems with selective modernisation, oriented operationally around the defence of the eastern frontier with Livonia and the protection of the diplomatic quarter at Chartenmoor.

 Posture and doctrine